ComaToes/ftl-profile-editor/skel_common/readme_changelog.txt

 - The profile editor can unlock at specific difficulties

 11:
-- Added saved game (continue.sav) parsing
+- Added saved game (continue.sav) parsing.
 - Some general ship attributes (hull/fuel/scrap/etc) are editable
 - Fires, breaches and oxygen levels can be reset
 - Fixed crash when Type B Crystal ship appears in high scores

 10:
 - Stats tab now shows all stats (Session/Crew/Totals areas were previously blank)
-- FTL data is now accessed without needing to unpack the data files - Older versions of this tool will have unpacked to a folder called "ftldata".
-You should delete this to free up disk space
+- FTL data is now accessed without needing to unpack the data files
+- Older versions of this tool will have unpacked to a folder called "ftldata" - You should delete this to free up disk space
-- Data files can be unpacked if desired - A new button has been added to the toolbar for this
+- Added a toolbar button to unpack data files
 - Added release notes viewer

 9: